nosas/blog/minimax_mancala/article.md

 Just because there are two possible moves this turn, it doesn't mean there will be two possible moves next turn.
 Perhaps there is only one possible move next turn or you may have reached a terminal state where there are no possible moves; you've won or lost.

-Looking at chess again: there are 20 possible opening moves, that is known.
+Looking at chess again... there are 20 possible opening moves.
-After the first move, and depending on which piece is moved, there can be anywhere from 20-29 moves.
+After the first move, and depending on which piece is moved, there can be anywhere from 20 to 29 moves.
 The opening move below allows for 29 possible moves on white's next turn - or 28 possible moves if black moves their pawn to d5.